Rick's Free Auto Repair Advice

 spindle nut subaru

-Step 3: Remove Subaru spindle nut using a 32mm socket
+Step 3: Remove the Subaru spindle nut using a 32mm socket

-Subaru warns you not to loosen the spindle while vehicle weight is resting on the bearing.
+Subaru warns you not to loosen the spindle while the vehicle’s weight rests on the bearing.
 Doing so can damage the bearing.
-So, 0bviously you want to follow that if you’re going to re-use the old bearing.
+So, obviously, you want to follow that if you’re going to re-use the old bearing.
 I raised the vehicle because I don’t know if the bearing will come apart if you try loosening the spindle nut while it’s on the ground.
-I locked the wheel using a crow bar and used a long 1/2″ drive ratchet to remove the axle nut.
+I locked the wheel using a crowbar and used a long 1/2″ drive ratchet to remove the axle nut.

 32mm socket for subaru axle nut